aws-samples/aws-stepfunctions-examples/cdk/eventbridge-event-tester/README.md

 ![cdk-test](./assets/img/cdk-test.png)

-The api response should be similar to the following
+The API response should be similar to the following

 ```jsonc
 {